AgeOfMarcus/ai-control/README.md

 # usage

 Verbose mode will be set on as default so you can see what actions are performed.
+Also, for the Termux shortcut `assistant-voice.sh`, `--verbose-voice` is applied by default - causing the tools used to be spoken aloud.

 1. Run `main.py` for the CLI interface